 However, after a little measuring, he discovered that the four usable pallets all had one dimension in common: each of them was exactly 40 inches long on either its long or short side.
 So he decided that this would be the height of the the new bin, and he'd use the two-by-fours to eke out the odd-sized pallets to create sides of equal length.
 Figuring out just how to fit the the pallets together was a little bit tricky; their smaller size would make the bin narrower than our old one, so access to the pile would be a little bit restricted.
 However, after a little fiddling, Brian finally contrived a design that would allow one whole corner of the bin to swing open, creating a nice wide opening for turning the pile or scooping out the finished compost.

 The hinged extension, however, was much more complicated.
-He started by building a frame of two-by-fours with one long side and three shorter crosspieces, sort of like an extended letter E.
+He started by building a frame of two-by-fours with one long side and four shorter crosspieces, sort of like an extended letter E.

 Then he added on several longer pieces connected to the crosspieces with 3.5-inch carriage bolts, each with a washer and a nut on it, so that they could swivel.
 This made a sort of giant wooden hinge, which would allow the corner of the new bin to swing open.

 Then, he started reinforcing both sides of this hinge with some more long pieces.
 Attached parallel to each other, about an inch apart, these created an open, slatted structure similar to the pallets we'd already used.
 He used just two pieces for the short side of the hinge....